zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/_index.md

 title: Create PVCs
 weight: 1
 keywords: portworx, kubernetes, PVCs
-description: Learn how to create PVCs.
+description: Learn how to create and use PVCs
+series: k8s-storage
 ---